-If you’ve been harmed by an incident of medical malpractice, Bonina & Bonina, P.C. has the experience in product liability litigation to help you recover compensation from the party responsible.
+If you’ve been harmed by an incident of medical malpractice, Bonina & Bonina, P.C. has the experience in medical malpractice to help you recover compensation from the party responsible.
 Here is a quick guide to some sites that may provide useful information about doctors.

 AMA DoctorFinder.
 While this site contains information on specialty training and board certification, it does not contain any information on patient outcomes, disciplinary actions, or communication skills.